Kota people (India)

-Kotas have their own unique language that belongs to the Dravidian language family but diverged from South Dravidian sub family at some time in BCE.
+Kotas have their own unique language that belongs to the Dravidian language family but diverged from South Dravidian subfamily at some time before the common era (BCE).
 Their language was studied in detail by Murray Barnson Emeneau, a pioneer in the field of Dravidian linguistics.
-Their social institutions were distinct from mainstream Indian cultural norms and had some similarities to Todas and other tribal people in neighbouring Kerala and the prominent Nair caste.
+Their social institutions were distinct from mainstream Indian cultural norms and had some slight similarities to Todas and other tribal peoples in neighbouring Kerala and the prominent Nair caste.
 It was informed by a fraternal polygyny where possible.
-Kota religion was unlike Hinduism and believed in non-anthropomorphic male deities and a female deity.
+The religion of the Kota is unlike Hinduism; it worships non-anthropomorphic male deities and a female deity.
 Since the 1940s, many mainstream Hindu deities also have been adopted into the Kota pantheon and temples of Tamil style have been built to accommodate their worship.
-They’ve had specialized groups of priests to propitiate their deities on behalf of the group.
+Kotas have specialised groups of priests to propitiate their deities on behalf of the group.

 Identity

-The Indian government considers them to be a scheduled tribe (ST), a designation reserved for indigenous tribal communities throughout India that are usually at a lower socio-economic status than mainstream society.
-They also have a special status as a Primitive Tribal Group (PTG) based on certain socio economic and demographic indicators.
-But the Kotas are a relatively successful group that makes its living as agriculturalists, doctors, post masters and availing themselves of any government and private sector employment.
-Few anthropologists and local community members consider them to be a service caste placed in Nilgiris to service others but Kotas consider themselves to be original inhabitants of the region and do not accept the servile status.
-The name Kota is a term applied to the group by outsiders; Kotas refer to themselves as 'Kov'.
-There are number of meanings attributed to the term, but according to Emeneau, GUND meant a male potter and PEMOG a female potter.
-Since the 1930s through the efforts of a Kota school teacher, social reformer and activist named Sulli Kota and his followers, Kotas have transformed their previous traditional relationships away from serving other so called high prestige ethnic groups and upgraded their socio-economic status.
+The Indian government classifies the Kota as a scheduled tribe (ST), a designation reserved for indigenous tribal communities throughout India that are usually at a lower socio-economic status than mainstream society.
+They also have a special status as a particularly vulnerable tribal group (PVTG) based on certain socio-economic and demographic indicators.
+The Kotas are a relatively successful group that makes its living in varied roles, such as agriculturalists, doctors, bankers and postmasters, for example; they are in both government- and private-sector employment.
+A few anthropologists and some members of other local communities consider them to be a service caste placed in the Nilgiris for that purpose; Kotas themselves do not believe this.
+They consider themselves to be original inhabitants of the region, whose provision of traditional artisan skills to other Nilgiri tribes was mutually beneficial and non-servile.

+The name Kota is an exonym, a term applied to the group by outsiders; Kotas refer to themselves as 'Kov'.
+There are a number of meanings attributed to the term, but according to Emeneau, ko-v meant a male potter and ko-ty a female potter.
+Since the 1930s through the efforts of a Kota school teacher, social reformer and activist named Sulli Kota and his followers, Kotas have transformed their previous traditional relationships away from serving other, so-called high-prestige ethnic groups and upgraded their socio-economic status.
 They still observe their traditional practices.